willzittlau/portfolio/README.md

 # Portfolio

-Portfolio site built using Nuxt.js and Tailwind.css & deployed with GitHub pages.
+Portfolio site built using Nuxt.js and Tailwind.css & deployed with Netlify.
 View live at https://willz.dev

 *Work in progress...